-Pros and Cons of Quilts
+The Advantages and Disadvantages of Quilts

 I can start by saying I love my quilt and will not ever move back to a sleeping bag personally, this doesn’t mean there aren’t drawbacks to a quilt for your sleep system, I want to explain the benefits and issues that can come when choosing to use a quilt vs sleeping bag for a long hike.

 There are some very solid reasons to choose a camping quilt for a thru-hike which I think distill down to the five core items I have listed below:

 There is nearly nothing as simple as a quilt, there is no zippers to get stuck or to damage it, you lay down and it lays around you like a blanket, if you want to get up and move around during the night, no problem just shift and move as needed.

 A huge win for any quilt is that they cut a large portion of the fabric, insulation, and zipper weight out which means all extra weight is removed.

 This makes a quilt for backpacking easily less heavy than any equivalently rated sleeping bag offering a huge value in warmth to weight ratio.